-This page gives an overview of my teaching activities, which mostly concern courses, lectures, masterclasses and student supervision.
+This page gives an overview of my teaching activities.

 - Lecturer of the master course Social Network Analysis for Computer Scientists (yearly since fall 2014).

-- Lecturer of the master course Competitive Programming (starting spring 2019).
+- Lecturer of the master course Competitive Programming (spring 2020, again in spring 2022).

-- Lecturer of the doctoral course Social Network Analysis at King’s College London (together with Eelke Heemskerk, yearly since fall 2015).
+- Lecturer of the doctoral course Social Network Analysis at King’s College London (together with Eelke Heemskerk, fall 2015-2019)

-You can always come to me with your ideas for a bachelor or master project or thesis related to my research interest, such as computational network science, social network analysis, graph algorithms, etc.
+You can always come to me with your ideas for a bachelor or master project or thesis related to my research interest, such as network science, social network analysis, complex networks, graph mining, graph algorithms, etc.